 • The governing body works very closely with the school – it holds the school to account increasingly well for the performance of its students.

 Hetton School was one of the 261 schools nationally who were successful in being part of the new Priority Schools Building Programme.
-Building is due to start in 2014/15 with the new school expected to be opening on the existing site in September 2015/16.
-In the mean time, an ongoing investment programme of refurbishment is continuing for the current buildings.
+We moved into our amazing new facilities in September 2016 and we are delighted with the building as it allows students to flourish in an attractive and safe environment.

 Mr Craig Knowles – Acting Headteacher